ualib/agda-algebras/glossary.rst

       A :term:`group` is called **abelian** just in case its binary operation is commutative.

     absorbing
-      𝐿et 𝐀 be a finite algebra in a :term:`Taylor variety` 𝒱 and let t ∈ Clo(𝐀) be a :math:`k`-ary term operation of 𝐀.
+      Let 𝐀 be a finite algebra in a :term:`Taylor variety` 𝒱 and let t ∈ Clo(𝐀) be a :math:`k`-ary term operation of 𝐀.

       A subalgebra 𝐁 ≤ 𝐀 is said to be **absorbing** in 𝐀 with respect to the **absorbing term** :math:`t` if for all :math:`1 ≤ j ≤ k` and for all